Acetonen/Interkamen_career/README.md

 ### what's new in 1.7.1:
 1. Fix news/ path bug.
 2. Add exel dump for drill passport.
+### what's new in 1.7.2:
+1. Create new package to work with exl files.
+2. Remake AbsPath module.
+3. Fix daily report bug.

 ## Content and Instruction